Nikon D6 vs Sony NEX-5R

 Studio photographers will appreciate that the Nikon D6 (unlike the NEX-5R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D6 is a recent model that features in the current product line-up of Nikon.
-In contrast, the NEX-5R has been discontinued (but can be found pre-owned on eBay).
+In contrast, the NEX-5R has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the NEX-5R was succeeded by the Sony NEX-5T.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D6 and NEX-5R can be found, respectively, in the Nikon D6 Manual (free pdf) or the online Sony NEX-5R Manual.

 So how do things add up?
 Is the Nikon D6 better than the Sony NEX-5R or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.